 The remnants of the Soviet Army of Occupation still stubbornly hold part of the American continent like the notorious Japanese soldiers who were still fighting on remote Pacific Islands with no idea if – or how – their war had ended.

 Las Vegas – now called Lost Vegas – had been governed for decades by Elvis Presley and had served as the crux of the resistance to Soviet occupation.
 Scattered throughout the wastelands of America are roving rock and roll samurai who take as much pride in their guitar-playing skill as they do in their swordsmanship and hand-to- hand combat prowess.
+The rock and roll aesthetic is their unwritten Bushido Code/ Code of Chivalry.

 News of Elvis’ death has prompted all of these battle-hardened nomads to converge on Vegas, each of them intent on becoming the new King.
 Along the way they must battle each other and all the other post-apocalyptic menaces the continent can throw at them.